Jirigesi/website-STAIRS/index.markdown

 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>

 <p class="lead">

-The <b>Software Engineering & Testing Using Artificial Intelligence for Reliable Software</b> lab, located at UC Irvine, tries to develop and come up with better tools and techniques to develop more reliable, scalable, and maintainable software.
-We use artificial intelligence to analyze software evolution.
+Located at UC Irvine, the mission of <b> Software Engineering & Testing Using Artificial Intelligence for Reliable Software (STAIRS)</b> lab is helping developers to create maintainable software efficiently.
+With the main focus on software engineering, we are trying to create better techniques and tools for developing reliable, scalable, and maintainable software.
+Currently, our research also focuses on how to implement artificial intelligence techniques to analyze software evolution and how software engineering can improve the quality of artificial intelligence software systems.
 </p>

 <p class="lead">